Magnetic topological insulator: Experimental realizations

 Magnetic topological insulators have proven difficult to create experimentally.
 In 2023, it was estimated that a magnetic topological insulator might be developed in roughly 15 years' time.

-A compound composed of manganese, bismuth, and tellurium (MnBi₂Te₄) emerged as the first intrinsic antiferromagnetic topological insulator (AFM TI), demonstrating the coexistence of magnetic order and topological insulating behaviour.
+A compound composed of manganese, bismuth, and tellurium (MnBi_{2}Te_{4}) emerged as the first intrinsic antiferromagnetic topological insulator (AFM TI), demonstrating the coexistence of magnetic order and topological insulating behaviour.

-In 2024, researchers at the University of Chicago utilized advanced spectroscopy techniques—such as time- and angle-resolved photoemission and time-resolved magneto-optical Kerr effect (MOKE)—to study MnBi₂Te₄ dynamics, particularly why the material's predicted topological properties were elusive experimentally.
-These efforts are part of a broader initiative to realize practical applications based on MnBi₂Te₄.
+In 2024, researchers at the University of Chicago utilized advanced spectroscopy techniques—such as time- and angle-resolved photoemission and time-resolved magneto-optical Kerr effect (MOKE)—to study MnBi_{2}Te_{4} dynamics, particularly why the material's predicted topological properties were elusive experimentally.
+These efforts are part of a broader initiative to realize practical applications based on MnBi_{2}Te_{4}.

 Significantly, the material's magnetic behavior was found to change rapidly when exposed to light, pointing toward a novel route for optical data storage.
-Laser pulses can manipulate MnBi₂Te₄'s magnetic states, potentially enabling an optical memory device that operates faster and more energy-efficiently than conventional electronic memory, with promising implications for quantum computing.
+Laser pulses can manipulate MnBi_{2}Te_{4}'s magnetic states, potentially enabling an optical memory device that operates faster and more energy-efficiently than conventional electronic memory, with promising implications for quantum computing.

-In 2024, Josephson coupling was demonstrated in superconducting junctions fabricated on MnBi₂Te₄ flakes.
+In 2024, Josephson coupling was demonstrated in superconducting junctions fabricated on MnBi_{2}Te_{4} flakes.
 These devices showed supercurrent flow and SQUID-like interference patterns, hinting at superconductivity mediated via magnetic topological edge states—an important step toward realizing topological superconductivity and related quantum phenomena such as Majorana modes.